-A Vancouver employment lawyer can help ensure that your claim is filed with the deadline so you do not lose the chance to pursue compensation for the damages you have suffered, including the harm to your career.
+A labor and employment lawyer in Vancouver can help ensure that your claim is filed with the deadline so you do not lose the chance to pursue compensation for the damages you have suffered, including the harm to your career.

 We look forward to helping you.
 Call 503.245.5677.

 Contact an Employment Attorney in Vancouver, Washington Today

 Have you suffered sexual harassment or assault in the workplace?

 As an employee, you may be able to hold your employer liable under federal and state law for violating your rights.
 You may also be entitled to damages to recover related out-of-pocket-expenses, mental anguish, emotional distress, medical expenses, past and future lost wages, job reinstatement or restoration of job benefits.